amma-athena/dnd-soup/01-scripts/00-to-do-list.md

 The filetype could be switched from a .py to a more readable filetype (like an md or jupyter notebook).
 However, I am unsure what the benefits and other issues with this are.
 Let's take a step back and discern: what is the purpose of this file for me?
 And what do I intend to learn from it?

 The main purpose for me is to a) learn how to do this and b) be able to easily re-do these steps for another project.
 That means that the text should read as more of a "How To" while executing the steps, rather than a clean .py-file that contains as little info as possible and is easily executable.
 So it's an example including explanation, or an explanation including an example.
 Whichever you prefer.

+Then again, some of the steps are just to get started.
+Why make that bigger than it needs to be?

 ### *To Do*
 - ~~investigate the difference and preference between a MarkDown and a Jupyter Notebook file.~~